Ahammedjaleel/dax-problems-and-solutions/06-high-demand-products-analysis/README.md

-#  Power BI DAX: High-Demand Products Over the Last 3 Weeks
+#  06- High-Demand Products Over the Last 3 Weeks

 This case study shows how to identify **high-demand products** that were ordered consistently over the **last 3 consecutive weeks** using DAX.